 Currently, the PRC government imposes control over foreign currencies.
 Chinese Renminbi ("RMB"), the official currency of the PRC is not freely convertible.
 Enterprises operating in the PRC can enter into exchange transactions through the People's Bank of China or other authorised financial institutions.

-The Company's operation does not expose itself to significant currency risk.
+The Company's operation does not expose itself to significant currency risk as it transacts mainly in SGD.